-industry as to what must be reported as part of confirmation data.54 Other commenters requested that, if the Commission maintains a separate confirmation data reporting requirement, it specify what data elements should be in confirmation data.55
+viewing PET data and confirmation data as a single set of data elements, which would remove confusion in the industry as to what must be reported as part of confirmation data.54 Other commenters requested that, if the Commission maintains a separate confirmation data reporting requirement, it specify what data elements should be in confirmation data.55

 Other regulators have taken different approaches to required swap creation data reporting.
-The Securities and Exchange Commission ("SEC"), for instance, does not have rules for reporting separate confirmation data reports.
-56 In the European Union ("EU"), on the other hand, the European Market Infrastructure Regulation ("EMIR") 57 requires reporting of the details of any derivative contract counterparties have concluded and of any modification or termination of the contract.
+The Securities and Exchange Commission ("SEC"), for instance, does not have rules for reporting separate confirmation data reports.56 In the European Union ("EU"), the European Market Infrastructure Regulation ("EMIR") 57 requires reporting of the details of any derivative contract counterparties have concluded and of any modification or termination of the contract.
 The European Securities and Markets Authority ("ESMA") then develops the specific technical standards and requirements for the implementation of reporting.

 The Commission believes eliminating the confirmation data reporting requirement would help streamline swap data reporting under part 45.
-Therefore, the Commission is proposing to revise § 45.3(a) to require SEFs and DCMs to report a single required swap creation data report, regardless of whether the swap is intended to be cleared.
+Therefore, the Commission is proposing to revise §45.3(a) to require SEFs and DCMs to report a single required swap creation data report, regardless of whether the swap is intended to be cleared.